Faculty Advisors

 Graduate Student Paper Sessions

-Each year, Omicron Delta Epsilon sponsors a Graduate Economics Session consisting of graduate students' papers, selected on a competitive basis.
-Members of ODE, who present papers are awarded a travel stipend of $400 and discussant are awarded a travel stipend of $300.
-The papers are presented at the annual meeting of the American Economic Association (Allied Social Sciences meetings).
-The next meeting is in Chicago, January 5-7, 2007.
+Each year, Omicron Delta epsilon sponsors a Graduate Economics Session consisting of graduate students' papers selected on a competitive basis.
+The papers are presented at the annual meeting of the American Economics Association (part of Allied Social Sciences meetings).

 Awards

-To implement its objectives, Omicron Delta Epsilon sponsors the John R. Commons Award and two international competitive awards, the Irving Fisher Award and the Frank Taussig Award for ODE members, graduate and undergraduate students, respectively.
-Also, each year there is recognition for acting leadership roles in local chapters in the Outstanding Student Awards.
-Chapters can apply for grants of up to $1000 for innovative programs.
+To implement its objectives, Omicron Delta Epsilon sponsors the ODE Distinguished Economist Award and two international competitive awards, the ODE Graduate Research Award and the ODE Undergraduate Research Award for ODE members, graduate and undergraduate students, respectively.

-Who is Eligible - Members of Omicron Delta Epsilon who are graduate students or have received their Ph.D. or terminal M.A. not more than two years prior to entering the competition.
+Who is Eligible - Members of Omicron Delta Epsilon who are chosen to present papers at the ODE Graduate Student Session.

 Eligible Entries - Articles may be on any topic in economics.
 They must be based on work initiated prior to receipt of Ph.D.
 Entries of up to 5,000 words are preferred, but up to 10,000 words are acceptable.

-Nature of Award - The Irving Fisher Award consists of a cash prize of $1500, and publication in The American Economist (at the option of the winner).
+Nature of Award - The ODE Graduate Research Award consists of a cash prize of $2,000 to the winner, and submission of the paper for consideration to The American Economist.

-The Frank W. Taussig Article Award is a competitive award bestowed upon the undergraduate or recent graduate in economics submitting the best article in any year.
-(Economics refers to both theoretical and applied economics, and students writing papers in agricultural economics or other areas of applied economics are eligible for award as long as there is an Omicron Delta Epsilon chapter on their campus and they are members thereof.)
+The ODE Undergraduate Research Award is a competitive award bestowed upon the undergraduate or recent graduate in economics submitting the best article in any year.
+(Economics refers to both theoretical and applied economics, and student's writing papers in agricultural economics or other areas of applied economics are eligible for the award as long as there is an Omicron Delta Epsilon chapter on their campus and they are members thereof).

 Eligible Entries - Articles may be on any topic in economics.
+They must be based on work done as an undergraduate.
 Entries of up to 5,000 words are preferred, but up to 10,000 words are acceptable.

 Chapter Organization